acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/scorn-not/</link>
 Thu, 22 Feb 2018 14:01:55
 http://www.consultingsmiths.com/?p=954
 <p>&ldquo;O MAN, scorn not that which is admirable in you!
 You are a poor thing in your own eyes, but I would teach you that in reality you are a great thing! . . .
 Realize what you are!
 Consider your royal dignity!
-The heavens have not been made in God&rdquo;™s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
+The heavens have not been made in God&rdquo;s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
 Behold, of all that exists there is nothing that can contain your greatness.&rdquo; &mdash; St. Gregory of Nyssa (c.
 335 &mdash; c.
 395): <em>In Cantica, Homily 2.</em>
 </p>
 954
 2018-02-22 09:01:55